-Intel Excellence in Computer Science Award Two students receives an Intel Award Certificate and monetary award for an outstanding computer science project in grades 9 – 12.
+Intel Excellence in Computer Science Award The award recipient(s) receive an Intel Award Certificate and monetary award for an outstanding computer science project in grades 9 – 12.

 I-SWEEEP – International Sustainable World Project Olympiad The Outstanding Sustainability Award is presented to the two top high school projects selected in categories of energy, engineering or the environment who display outstanding work in the theme of environmental sustainability and innovation.
 Each recipient and their adult supervisor receive hotel accommodations, some meals and registration fees to attend the 5-day ISWEEP competition in Houston, Texas.

-The Lisbon Group, LLC Lisbon Group’s “Young Mind with Power and Energy” awarded to projects demonstrating excellence related to energy production, utilization, and conservation including renewables and reduced carbon emissions.
-Two awards grades 1-6 include certificates and mini iPads; one student grades 7-12 receives a plaque and monetary award for their future educational goals.
+The Lisbon Group, LLC Lisbon Group’s “Young Mind with Power and Energy” award recognizes science and engineering projects demonstrating excellence related to energy production, utilization and conservations.
+Five students grade 1-6 receive a plaque and monetary award; one student grades 7-12 receives a plaque and monetary award for their future educational goals.

 Marine Sciences One student each in grades 7-8 and grades 9-12 receives a certificate and monetary award recognizing outstanding research in the dynamic field of marine sciences, including marine biology, oceanography and marine engineering.

 Medicine & Health An award in grades 1 to 6 and 7 to 8 to students who display a keen interest and desire to understand concepts in the subject matter of medicine and health.
 Each student receives a certificate, medallion and monetary award.